MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Proposed Method

 \subsubsection{Partial Spatial Module}

-While downsampling operations across successive encoder layers inevitably degrade spatial location information in feature maps, this property paradoxically mitigates boundary ambiguity in ground-based cloud segmentation tasks.
-As illustrated in Fig.~\ref{fig_2} (c), we adapt the ParCM paradigm by integrating partial channel information with an attention mechanism and a 1 $\times$ 1 convolution for effective channel mixing.
+While downsampling operations across successive encoder layers inevitably degrade spatial location information in feature maps, this property paradoxically mitigates boundary ambiguity.
+As illustrated in Fig.~\ref{fig_2} (c), firstly, the input features are divided into two sub-features, $I_{prim} \in \mathbb{R}^{C_{prim} \times H \times W}$ and $I_{sec} \in \mathbb{R}^{C_{sec} \times H \times W}$, by a ratio $r$.
+Then we adapt the ParCM paradigm by integrating partial channel information with an attention mechanism and a 1 $\times$ 1 convolution for effective channel mixing.
 Unlike conventional spatial attention, relying solely on pointwise convolution, our approach employs a spatial selectivity mechanism to capture precise positional information.
 This mechanism utilizes spatial feature descriptors to focus on the most relevant spatial regions adaptively.
-Specifically, given input feature map $C_{2}\in \mathbb{R} ^{C\times \left(1-R \right) \times H\times W}$, we apply global max pooling and global average pooling to derive two complementary feature maps enriched with detailed spatial information.
+Specifically, given input feature map $I_{sec}$, we apply global max pooling and global average pooling to derive two complementary feature maps enriched with detailed spatial information.
 These maps are concatenated along the channel dimension to enhance global context.
 A convolutional operation reduces the fused feature dimensionality.
-A sigmoid activation produces the spatial attention descriptor $\tilde{C}$ for weighting multi-scale features to obtain the final output $\hat{C}$.
-The specific formula for this process is as follows:
+A sigmoid activation produces the spatial attention descriptor $\tilde{I}$ for weighting multi-scale features to obtain the final output $\hat{I}$.
+The specific formula for this process is as follows: where $\mathrm{GAP}\left( \cdot \right)$ and $\mathrm{GMP}\left( \cdot \right)$ are the global average pooling and global max pooling, respectively.
+The output of the ParSM is $S_{x}$: